 This service will show your VantageScore 3.0, based on your TransUnion credit report.
 It also provides access to your actual TransUnion credit report, and alerts you if there are any changes.
 The ability to actually check and monitor one of your credit reports is something that most card issuers don’t offer.

-The Capital One and Discover cards have pretty much the same extra benefits.
-Mostly, they consist of basic shopping and travel protections.
-These include an Extended Warranty, Price Protection, Auto Rental Insurance, and others.
+The Capital One card wins when it comes to extra benefits, which include an Extended Warranty, Price Protection, Auto Rental Insurance, and others.

 The main difference between these cards is the reward structure.
 You’ll earn cash back on purchases with the Discover it Secured, but the Capital One Secured Mastercard has no rewards.
 So the Discover card is the more valuable option, but the Capital One card can still be a good way to improve your credit.